re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 3. Use GPS signal for testing underwater; have LoRa transmisison as a backup (since packets may be lost, not reliable method)

+4. Check out the Datasheet of the LoRa MESH Modules provided by Spencer

 3. Try RTC test again, this time let GPS run for 20sec every hour
     * Just have a check for if any satellites have been aquired in X amount of time